Preservation Hall Jazz Band: Later years

 In 1987, Allan Jaffe died of cancer at the age of fifty-one.
 After his son Ben graduated from Oberlin College, he became artistic director in 1993.
 Ben Jaffe toured with the Preservation Hall Jazz Band, playing double bass and tuba.
 He began the educational initiatives that his father developed.

 "As many as 20 different bands, drawn from a pool of about 150 local musicians, had played at Preservation Hall in the 1960s, but by 1999 virtually all of the older generation of musicians had died and the band members were a mixture of younger African-American players and white musicians from overseas.
 Most notable among the former were Michael White (ii), Wendell Brunious (who gradually took over the leadership of Valentine's band in the elder trumpeter's final years, as well as the touring band), Freddie Lonzo, and the tuba player Walter Payton; Europeans included the Swedish pianist Lars Edegran, the English trumpeter Clive Wilson, Orange Kellin, and Jacques Gauthé" (Hazeldine, Kernfeld).

 The Preservation Hall Jazz Band continued to tour nationally and internationally.
 The band was led by trumpeter Wendell Brunious, later replaced by his older brother, John Brunious.

 In 2006, the Preservation Hall Jazz Band was awarded the National Medal of Arts, the nation's highest honor for artistic excellence.
-The award was presented Benjamin Jaffe and co-founder of Preservation Hall, Sandra Jaffe, who accepted the award from President and Mrs. Laura Bush in an Oval Office ceremony on November 9, 2006.
+The award was presented to Benjamin Jaffe and co-founder of Preservation Hall, Sandra Jaffe, who accepted the award from President and Mrs. Laura Bush in an Oval Office ceremony on November 9, 2006.
 The citations read: "With enormous talent and pride, this ageless ensemble has toured the world displaying the unbreakable spirit of New Orleans and sharing the joy of New Orleans jazz with us all."

 Nearing Preservation Hall's 45th anniversary, the band collaborated with musicians from other genres, such as Blind Boys of Alabama on their Grammy Award winning album Down in New Orleans.
 The band's benefit album in 2010 contained contributions from Andrew Bird, Del McCoury Band, Jim James, Dr. John, Pete Seeger, and Tom Waits.
 The Hall band supported My Morning Jacket on tour.
 The album American Legacies was a collaboration with the Del McCoury band, uniting New Orleans jazz and bluegrass music.

-In 2014, The Preservation Hall Jazz Band made a guest appearance on the Foo Fighters' eighth studio album Sonic Highways.
+In 2014, the Preservation Hall Jazz Band made a guest appearance on the Foo Fighters' eighth studio album Sonic Highways.

 The Trey McIntyre Project dance ensemble collaborated with the Preservation Hall Jazz Band to create Ma Maison and The Sweeter End, two contemporary dance works set.
 The two ensembles toured numerous dates nationally, including performances at the Hollywood Bowl and the Lincoln Center.

 In 2018 the documentary A Tuba to Cuba was released.

+In 2025, Preservation Hall Jazz Band and Preservation Brass' album For Fat Man was nominated for the Grammy Award for Best Regional Roots Music Album.